Cabrillo Log Hints

 ° Make sure the log is in Cabrillo format, not the logger`s native log file.
 Excel and MS Word are not Cabrillo logs - and they are the worse formats for log submission!

-° Your log should not have slashed zeros (Ø) or diacritic letters (Â Ê É) in any QSO line.
+° Your log should not have slashed zeros (Ø) or diacritic letters (Â Ê É) anywhere in the file.

 ° Look for obvious typos - W6AA\ or W6AA' or K`1DS - the adjacent key was also hit.
 In cross-checking, the other station could get a NIL penalty for your mistake.
 Logging software should have these unused keys locked-out during log entry.